serverfarmer/serverfarmer/README.md

-As of 2016, Server Farmer has over 8 years of history of managing, production servers (which is longer than in competing Chef framework), including over 1 year of being successful open source project.
-It was used to manage the infrastructure for over 100 customers, consisted of over 400 physical/virtual servers, and OpenVZ containers, located in multiple data centers, in almost 10 major cities in Poland, and at least 1 city in Germany.
+As of 2016, Server Farmer has over 8 years of history of managing, production servers (which is longer than in competing Chef framework), including over 1.5 year of being successful open source project.
+It was used to manage the infrastructure for over 100 customers, consisted of over 400 physical/virtual servers and containers, located in multiple data centers, in almost 10 major cities in Poland, at least 2 cities in Germany, and over 60 cloud instances hosted by Amazon Web Services, Microsoft Azure and Rackspace Cloud, physically located across the whole world.

 ## Documentation